 May 13 - 24, 2013

 Daniel Squire began looking at Story when curating the dance portion of Dancing Around the Bride at the Philadelphia Museum of Art.
 This sparked his interest in reviving the entire piece.
-Daniel intends to work with 12 - 15 dancers, having two casts, as a means to explore the variability of Story thoroughly.
+Daniel worked with 12 - 15 dancers, two casts, as a means to explore the variability of Story thoroughly.

 Native Green (1985), led by Megan Walker Straight (MCDC 1980 - 1986)